-Q 97: How will consumers' Medicare prescription drug "donut hole" be affected?
+Q 100: How will consumers' Medicare prescription drug "donut hole" be affected?

-The ACA began closing the "donut hole" in 2011, and it was closed entirely effective for 2019.
-The donut hole was closed by combining a 50% discount on the cost of brand-name drugs and a gradual increase in the share of prescription drug costs for both generics and brand-name drugs that Medicare pays, until a beneficiary only owes 25% of the total cost.
-Medicare beneficiaries whose prescription drug costs are greater than the Part D deductible will need to pay only a 25% coinsurance rate (after meeting the plan's deductible, if any) until their expenditures reach the catastrophic level.
+The ACA began closing the "donut hole" in 2011, and it will be closed by 2020.
+The donut hole is being closed by combining a 50% discount on the cost of brand-name drugs and a gradual increase in the share of prescription drug costs for both generics and brand-name drugs that Medicare pays, until a beneficiary only owes 25% of the total cost.
+By the time the donut hole closure phase-in is complete, Medicare beneficiaries whose prescription drug costs are greater than the Part D deductible will need to pay only a 25% coinsurance rate (after meeting the plan's deductible, if any) until their expenditures reach the catastrophic level.